ryanamannion/helpfulnessprediction/README.md

 ## directory: `data`

-Contains data for reviews, including a sample (first 20 lines of train.tsv)
+Contains data for reviews, including the following samples for testing the code:

-## directory: `data/feature_arrays`

-Contains pre-extracted feature arrays for different conditions
+- `sample.tsv`: first 1000 lines of train.tsv
+- `dev_test_dample.tsv`: first 500 lines of dev_test.tsv

+Files ending in `.tsv` are tabular files containing data found in the Kaggle dataset.
+Files ending in `.npy` are the corresponding feature arrays extracted with get_features.HelpfulnessVectorizer